 EZ-Link MRT Card with Versatile Rebate Program: POSB Everyday Card

-POSB Everyday Card is a very popular card in Singapore because it rewards expenditures in various parts of our daily life.
-It is one of the few cards in Singapore that can double up as a SMRT EZ-Reload card and still provide great cashback rewards.
-It not only saves you 2% on Auto Top-Ups to use be used on SMRT, it can save you money on dining (up to 9%), petrol (20%) and groceries (5%).
+POSB Everyday Card is a decent cash back card whose rewards program covers various parts of our daily life.
+It is also one of the few cashback cards in Singapore that can double up as a SMRT EZ-Reload card.
+It not only saves you 2% on Auto Top-Ups to use be used on SMRT, it can save you money on petrol (20%) and groceries (5%).
 It is simply an excellent choice to carry around with you all day, every day.
 Also, if you are already a POSB banking customer, POSB Everyday card can function as an ATM card.

 Pros of POSB Everyday Card